 Flagship Business-in-Community Initiative

-Project WeCan ("PWC") is a Business-in-Community initiative launched by Wharf in 2011.
+Project WeCan is a Business-in-Community initiative launched by Wharf in 2011.
 It is an open platform where each secondary school is provided financial and volunteer support and partnered with a sponsor in a multi-year collaboration.
 It is an unprecedented “school adoption” model to foster cross-sector collaboration.

 WeCan Scholarship Scheme

 Established in 2015, WeCan Scholarship Scheme provides students from Project WeCan schools to pursue a four-year degree course in the eight UGC-funded institutions or The Hong Kong Academy for Performing Arts.
 Each successful candidate will receive a scholarship of up to HK$25,000 per year.
 Renewal of the scholarship will be subject to the students' performance.
 WeCan scholars will be invited to join the WeCan Alumni, where they will contribute to the society by actively involving in community services and volunteer work under Project WeCan.
-In 2018/19, 107 students were awarded the scholarships.
-The Scheme has benefitted over 330 students since its launch.
+In 2019/20, a record high of 179 students were awarded the scholarships, making the total to 516 awardees since launch.